 Throughout English history, the word subpoena has been alternatively spelled subpœna, suppena, and subpena.
 However, all of this traces back to the Latin sub poena, which meant "under penalty".
 This phrase was adopted into English common law in 1623 under James I as a legal term for a summons, and it's been used by many countries since then.
 So, subpoena is a bit of a literal translation: sub- means "under", and poena meant "penalty".
 Sub-, through Proto-Italic supo, comes from Proto-Indo-European upo, still meaning "under" or sometimes "below".
 Poena comes from Ancient Greek poine, which likewise still meant "penalty" but could also carry connotations of "fine" or "blood money", which, through several circumlocutions, comes from Proto-Indo-European key, meaning "to pay" in general.
 Poena, unsurprising, is also the etymon of penal and penalty, through Latin penalis.
 Usage of the word suubpoena in English has steadily increased since its introduction.

 In a previous post, we analyzed how linguine means "little tongues".
 Well, spaghetti as a whole means "little cords".
 Let's find out how.
-Well, in Italian, spaghetti means "strings", which makes a lot of sense, as the pasta obviously looks stringy.
+In Italian, spaghetti means "strings", which makes a lot of sense, as the pasta obviously looks stringy.
 This is actually plural for spaghetto, which means "string", singular.
 Now, this is a diminutive of spago, meaning "cord", implying that string is a little cord, and that comes from Latin spacus, meaning "twine".
 This is thought to be from Ancient Greek spakhos, with the same definition.
 The phrase spaghetti strap was coined in 1972, the Church of the Flying Spaghetti Monster has been a thing since 2006, spaghettification has been used as a term in astrophysics for decades, and spaghetti western was first attested in 1969.
 Usage of the word spaghetti has been steadily increased since it was first introduced in 1849.

 When somebody makes a fart noise with their mouth, it's called a raspberry.
 This has always been interesting to me: why?
 Turns out the phrase raspberry tart was used in the late nineteenth century as children's rhyming slang for the word fart, and that's where we got the association.
 Now, the word raspberry itself is also pretty neat.
 The berry part is obvious to eliminate (and it comes from Proto-Germanic basjom, an of unknown etymology), but rasp comes from the Middle English word raspise, which described a kind of sweet purplish wine- hence the connection, through both taste and looks.
 This comes from Old French raspe, and, although we're not sure, it's entirely possible that it could trace from the verb rasp, implying roughness, but we're really not sure about that anymore.